stefcc/softuni-pb/README.md

 # softuni-pb
-SoftUni - Programming Basics educational module with lecturer Alex Mehadzhiyska
+SoftUni - Programming Basics with JavaScript educational module with lecturer Alex Mehadzhiyska.
+This is the homework repository for the March course in 2023.